-Bright colors and textures, like those on a playmat, are a good option.
+Bright colors and textures are a good option, like those on a playmat.
 Give your baby tummy time several times a day and let them explore.
-You can dangle bright toys just above their face to encourage them to lift their head up, improving neck strength.
+You can dangle bright toys above their face to encourage them to lift their head up, improving their neck strength.
 Remember, red is the first color they will see!

-Try a baby gym, which will have hanging toys to attract your baby’s attention and stimulate their curiosity.
+Try a baby gym with hanging toys to attract your baby’s attention and stimulate their curiosity.
 They’ll likely try to reach for them.
-The floors of these gyms often have different textures and colors to keep baby amused, especially during tummy time.
+The floors of these gyms often have different textures and colors to keep your baby amused, especially during tummy time.
 As well as textured activity blankets, consider things like activity boxes that have movement and sound.
-It’s fun to start working on getting baby’s first interactive smiles during this time.
+It’s fun to start working on getting your baby’s first interactive smiles during this time.

 3. Four to Six Months

 By this time, your baby will start grabbing toys that interest them within their reach.
 They will begin playing with toys on their own, and guess what they do?
 They put them in their mouths.

-This is one way your little one explores the world by learning how things feel and taste.
-There are lots of nerve endings in a baby’s mouth, which is easier for them to access than trying to reach them with their fingers.
+One way your little one explores the world is by learning how things feel and taste.
+There are many nerve endings in a baby’s mouth, which is easier for them to access than trying to reach them with their fingers.

-Make sure any toys you choose are large enough that they can’t swallow or choke on them.
+Make sure any toys you choose are large enough that your baby can’t swallow or choke on them.
 There should be no loose parts, sharp edges, or toxic substances.
 Also, make sure the toys aren’t heavy enough to hurt them when dropped – you can almost guarantee they’ll lose their grip at some point and send things flying.

 What Should I Look For?

 Now that we know when babies play with toys, what factors should we be considering?

-- Color and contrast: Until eight weeks of age, babies can usually only see black and white.
+- Color and contrast: Until 8 weeks of age, babies can usually only see black and white.
 Stimulating them with color and bold patterns can help them to notice and begin picking out different shapes.
 As babies develop, they’ll love bright primary colors best.